ajish-antony/terraform-vpc/README.md

 ### Terraform Installation

 - Clone the git repo and proceeds with the installation of the terraform first.
-Here the installation script is provided for Linux OS.
 Change the permission of the script - install.sh to executable and execute the bash script for the installation.
 The bash script will be downloading the terraform from the official terraform website.
 Further unzipping and copying it to the /usr/bin directory.
 It will list out the installed version and will remove the downloaded zip files after the installation.
 The output is shown below.

 ![
 alt_txt